stackgl/gl-shader/README.md

 ## Attributes

-The basic idea behind the attribute interface is similar to that for uniforms, however because attributes can be either a constant value or get values from a vertex array they have a slightly more complicated interface.
+The basic idea behind the attribute interface is similar to that for uniforms, however because attributes can be either a constant value or get values from a vertex array the situation is slightly more complicated.
 All of the attributes are stored in the `shader.attributes` property.

 ### `attrib.set()`
 For non-array attributes you can set the constant value to be broadcast across all vertices.
 For example, to set the vertex color of a shader to a constant you could do: